-The Mazda 6 is Mazda’s handsome-looking, big-space offering, sharp-driving… rep saloon, really.
+The 6 is Mazda’s handsome, commodious, sharp-driving… rep-mobile, really.
 And that’s the problem.
-Biggish saloons without German badges just aren’t in demand now they’ve been squeezed by crossovers, more affordable SUVs and the pesky Germans themselves undercutting the masses.
-Ford used to sell over 100,000 Mondeos in Britain alone annually.
-Presently, the whole segment struggles to match that, and Mazda is its unsung hero.
+Biggish saloons/estates without German badges just aren’t in demand now they’ve been squeezed out by crossovers, more affordable SUVs and the pesky Germans themselves undercutting the masses.
+Case in point?
+Ford used to sell over 100,000 Mondeos in Britain entirely – as of next year, it will be phased out entirely.

 Sad times.
 So is the 6 the next best thing?

 Mazda wants you to think so, with the 6 up against the likes of the Volkswagen Passat and Skoda Superb.
 Having been on sale since 2012 (impressive by anyone’s standards), it’s had numerous facelifts over the years to keep it going – the most recent in 2018 – and the Japanese manufacturer reckons there’s still life left it in yet.

 Having quietly phased out the diesel engine at the end of 2020, there’s now a choice of three petrol engines, a 2.0-litre with 143bhp or 162bhp, or the top-of-the-range 2.5-litre with 191bhp.
 It’s a bold move from Mazda to keep on with the naturally aspirated fight, especially with a hefty 2.5-litre, and we applaud its tenacity.